 Here is a collection of technicolor Vanity Fair lingerie adverts from 1950’s, 1960’s and 1970’s.
 I love the plain, bright backdrops, full length bodies and partially hidden faces.

 “The taste that’s fresh and frisky!”
 Here are some Seven-Up ads from 1965 featuring young, swinging people doing various kinds of social or sporting activities.

 I just came across this deliciously funky 1973 pink and blue platform shoe advert for “Some Baby!” by Connie Shoes.
 I hoped to find a few more like it, but alas no luck.
 However, the next best thing to finding more magazine adverts, a 1972 commercial, animated by Sally Cruikshank.
 Just as amazing!

-“What woman does not long to be carried like a lamb in the arms of the man she loves.”
-Yes, I actually bought this book!
-Published in 1984, it features over 170 pages full of cream-laden “aphrodisiacs for the young lovers”, all beautifully photographed in the kitsch-est 1980’s style imaginable.
-Replete with hearts, romantic quotes, health tip and knick-knacks galore, this is now one of my favourite recipe books which I don’t use, along with my Worzel Gummidge cookbook.
-Both classics.
+“What woman does not long to be carried like a lamb in the arms of the man she loves.”< Published in 1984, The Romance of Food by Barbara Cartland features over 170 pages full of cream-laden “aphrodisiacs for the young lovers”, all beautifully photographed in the kitsch-est 1980’s style imaginable.

 The back of Boys’ Live magazine advertised everything from an ALF fan club membership and Nintendo strategy play book, to garlic bubble gum and windshield wiper glasses.
 You could also buy your own official nickname, a fetching pair of leather fingerless gloves, and a ventriloquists dummy which looks a bit like Sloth from Goonies.